-5. Use "Table 1.
-Consumer Price Index for All Urban Consumers (CPI-U)" from the Bureau of Labor Statistics (BLS) file within the Homework #2 material folder under Course Documents at Blackboard (same file that you used to answer Question #4) to answer this question.
+5. Locate the Bureau of Labor Statistics (BLS) file cpi.pdf within the Homework #2 material folder under Course Documents at Blackboard (same file that you used to answer Question #4).
+Find "Table 1.
+Consumer Price Index for All Urban Consumers: U.S. city average, by expenditure category, December 2017" on page 10 of that file.

-Using Table 1 in this Report, you will note that the second column gives you the "Relative Importance, December 2016" (e.g. the value for item #1, Food & Beverages, is 14.649).
+Using Table 1 in this Report, you will note that the second column gives you the "Relative Importance, November 2017" (e.g. the value for item #1, Food, is 13.600).
 These values are the "weights" for each expenditure category in the CPI (as discussed in class).
-Use this column to rank the following seven expenditure categories below in terms of their importance as an expenditure category within the CPI.
+Use this column to rank the following nine expenditure categories below in terms of their importance as an expenditure category within the CPI.
 The top ranked category (largest weight) should be ranked "1", second largest ranked "2", and so forth - all the way to the seventh largest (i.e. smallest) category being ranked as "7".

-As discussed on the previous page, rank the categories below, based on their relative importance from Table 1.
 Note that there is no partial credit on this question, your answer must be completely correct or it will be considered incorrect.